 How often do 2007 Chevrolet Colorado brake pads need to be replaced?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Colorado right now.
 Are you still driving with the same pads as when you bought the car?
 Some brake pad materials last longer than others.
 Thankfully, when you get Chevrolet Colorado brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Colorado, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Colorado may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t brake, it might as well be scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For instance, rotors may start to warp when you drive on worn brake pads, and the metal-to-metal grinding may compromise other healthy parts.
 We can help prevent that damage from happening.
 Go to your local Firestone Complete Auto Care for 2007 Chevrolet Colorado brake repairs.
 Our brake repair services include brake pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and wheel cylinder and brake caliper installation.
 Schedule a brake service and repair appointment for your Chevrolet Colorado.

 Let's keep your Chevrolet Colorado on the road.
 Our team is here to help make sure your vehicle works, day after day.
 Select from our service menu below to learn about 2007 Chevrolet repairs.